specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 1. Open a text editor, such as Notepad, Visual Studio Code, or an integrated development environment (IDE) like Visual Studio.

-2. Define the structure and content of the data you want to store in a hierarchical format.
+2. Define the structure and content of the terms and phrases you want to store in a hierarchical format.

     ![Screenshot of a text editor showing the hierarchy with example source terms and target terms.](../media/content-understanding/translation-glossary-format-xlf-example.png)

+3. Save the file as an XLF (*.xlf) file.

+4. Upload the file to the appropriate SharePoint document library or OneDrive folder.

 ## Update a glossary file